Simplifying the Christmas season

 I learned a few years ago that gifts don’t have to be extravagant and expensive in order to be meaningful to the person who receives them.
 After reading the book “The Five Love Languages” by Dr. Gary Chapman I realized that not everyone in my life had “receiving gifts” as one of their primary love languages and so I started to figure out other ways to show my appreciation for people that were important to me.
 This Christmas season I have a variety of seasonal “friend dates” planned including a trip to the theatre, a day at the spa and several dinners out at different local restaurants.
 (Given the fact that “Quality Time” is one of my primary love languages this works well for me too!)
 Last Christmas season I took my niece and nephew bowling and my sister and brother-in-law out for dinner instead of buying my usual pile of gifts.
 They didn’t seem to miss the gifts and we created some great memories that will last far longer than anything I could have wrapped in fancy paper.

-The essence of the holiday season is spending time with the people who are important to us and enjoying the luxury of a few days away from work.
-I’m hoping that, by finding ways to simplify the build up to the big day and to minimize the impact on my budget and my stress levels, I’ll be able to enjoy the true spirit of the season with the people who mean the most to me.
+The essence of the holiday season is spending time with the people who are important to us and enjoy the luxury of a few days away from work.
+I’m hoping that, by finding ways to simplify the build-up to the big day and to minimize the impact on my budget and my stress levels, I’ll be able to enjoy the true spirit of the season with the people who mean the most to me.

 Do you have strategies for keeping it simple over the Christmas season?
 I’d love to hear them!